How to do a cash flow analysis

 Bottom line

-Cash flow analysis can be incredibly helpful if you want to get a sense for the stage your business is in or where its money is coming from.
-It can also be helpful for understanding your company’s ability to afford new loans or major investments.
+Cash flow analysis can be incredibly helpful if you want to get a sense of how your business is doing and whether you’re operating with positive cash flow.
+It can also be helpful for understanding your company’s ability to afford new business loans or major investments.

 Frequently asked questions